 The NVR Miss can be purchased directly from NVR Miss on their website.

-The IRIS Open Top Litter Box with Shield and Scoop is sold on Amazon for $15.82.
+The IRIS Open Top Litter Box with Shield and Scoop is sold on Amazon.

 This is the middle ground between the litterboxes with and without a lid.
 It is shaped like a regular litterbox, but it has an attachment that enlarges the walls but keeps a frontal spout for easy access.